nastazya/Movies-analytics/Blogpost-Story.md

-# How to plan a sucsessful movie production.
+# How to plan a successful movie production.

 ### Introduction